Matias-Ramos/Matias-Ramos/README.md

 - 🔭 Currently working as a fullstack developer.

-- 👯 I'm seeking opportunities to collaborate on larger-scale and more intricate projects.

 - 🌱 The current focus is set on getting better on NextTs.
       Backend development, UX/UI and Ai are coming next on my list _#fullStack_